Skip to content

 #6.
 Replace Faulty HDMI or Power Cables

-If you’ve confirmed the connections are solid but flickering continues, the cable itself might be damaged internally.
-HDMI cables degrade over time, especially cheaper ones that lack proper shielding.
+If connections are solid but flickering continues, the cable itself might be damaged internally.
+HDMI cables degrade over time, particularly cheaper ones that lack proper shielding.

-Replace your HDMI cable with a Premium High Speed HDMI cable that supports your TV’s resolution.
-For 4K content at 60Hz or gaming at 120Hz, you’ll want an Ultra High Speed HDMI 2.1 cable.
-Also inspect the power cable for cuts, kinks, or exposed wiring.
+Replace your HDMI cable with a Premium High Speed HDMI cable rated for your TV’s resolution.
+For 4K at 60Hz or gaming at 120Hz, you need an Ultra High Speed HDMI 2.1 cable specifically, since standard Premium High Speed cables max out at 4K 60Hz with limited bandwidth for HDR.
+Also inspect the power cable for cuts, kinks, or exposed wiring that could cause intermittent delivery issues.

 #7.
 Inspect T-Con and Power Boards

 At this point, hardware failure becomes the likely cause.
 The T-Con (timing controller) board manages the signal between the main board and the display panel.
-Cracked solder joints or damaged ribbon cables on this board produce partial screen flickering, horizontal lines, or color distortion.
+Cracked solder joints or damaged ribbon cables on this board produce partial screen flickering, horizontal lines, or color distortion in specific regions rather than affecting the entire image uniformly the way backlight issues do.

 The power board supplies voltage to the backlights and other components.
 Failing capacitors on the power board often cause the whole screen to flicker or pulse.
-Unless you have electronics repair experience, this step requires a qualified technician.
+This step requires a qualified technician.
 Opening the TV panel also voids your warranty if it’s still active.

 #8.
 Replace Failing LED Backlights

-If you’ve worked through every software and cable fix without success, it’s time to get professional help.
+If you’ve worked through every software and cable fix without success, professional help is the next step.

-For TCL TVs still under the manufacturer warranty, call TCL support at 1-877-300-8837.
-Describe the troubleshooting steps you’ve already completed.
+For TCL TVs under the manufacturer warranty, call TCL support at 1-877-300-8837 and describe the troubleshooting steps you’ve completed.
 They’ll determine whether your TV qualifies for a free repair or replacement.
+TCL’s support team confirms that 1-year limited warranty coverage applies to persistent backlight flicker and T-Con failures when the issue isn’t user-caused.

 Out-of-warranty TVs with hardware flickering need a professional inspection.
-Look for a local repair shop that has experience with modern LED TVs.
-Get an estimate upfront, because complex fixes like backlight or T-Con board replacement can approach the cost of a new TV.
+Complex fixes like backlight or T-Con board replacement can approach the cost of a new TV, so get a written estimate first.

-If your TCL TV is also overheating or keeps freezing alongside the flickering, mention those symptoms too.
+If your TCL TV is also overheating or keeps freezing alongside the flickering, mention those symptoms.
 Multiple issues together often point to a failing power board, which helps the technician diagnose faster.

 #Known Flickering Issues on Specific TCL Models

-Some TCL models have known flickering triggers that deserve a dedicated mention.
+Some TCL models have documented flickering triggers that deserve a direct mention.

 The TCL 6-Series R646 flickers when connected to gaming consoles, particularly at 4K 120Hz with VRR enabled.
-Switching to 4K 60Hz or disabling VRR in the console’s display settings usually stops it.
-TCL has addressed this in firmware updates, so make sure you’re running the latest version.
+Rtings reported that VRR flicker on the R646 is visible at frame rates below 48 fps during variable refresh rate operation.
+Switching to 4K 60Hz or disabling VRR in the console’s display settings usually stops it immediately.
+TCL has addressed this in firmware updates, so check you’re running the latest version before assuming a hardware fault.

-Several TCL Roku TV models flicker specifically on the Vivid picture mode.
+Several TCL Roku TV models also flicker on the Vivid picture mode.
 This mode maxes out backlight intensity and enables aggressive local dimming, which creates a strobing effect on some panels.
-Switching to Normal or Movie mode eliminates the issue without any repair needed.
+Switching to Normal or Movie mode eliminates the problem without any repair.

-If your TCL TV is restarting on its own in addition to flickering, the problem is likely a failing power supply board rather than a display issue.
-That combination of symptoms narrows down the diagnosis significantly.
+If your TCL TV is restarting on its own in addition to flickering, the combination points to a failing power supply board rather than a display issue.

 #Bottom Line

-Start with the free, easy fixes: power cycle the TV, reseat all cables, and update your firmware using the correct menu path for your platform (Roku, Google TV, or Fire TV).
+Start with the free fixes: power cycle the TV, reseat all cables, and update your firmware using the correct menu path for your platform.
 Switch away from Vivid picture mode and lower the backlight setting to rule out PWM flicker.
+These steps fix flickering on most TCL TVs.

 If those steps don’t solve it, a factory reset clears any corrupted software.
 Beyond that, you’re looking at hardware problems that need professional attention.
 Call TCL support at 1-877-300-8837 if your TV is under warranty.
 For out-of-warranty repairs, get a quote from a local technician before deciding whether to repair or replace.